Saiuz/Alexa-Reservations/README.md

 The setup script is the file `InnoScript.iss`. **NOTE:** this script uses absolute file paths for the source and destination files.
 Be sure to modify the ```#define MyBaseDir``` statement near the top of the file to point to the local project's top level directory.

 To run the script cd to the project directory and type ``` iscc InnoScript.iss``` at the command line prompt.
 Note: this assumes that the path to the iscc.exe file is in the PATH variable.
+This command creates a .exe file in the `releases/inno32/` directory.